Alerts & Channels

 ChannelType #

-EnumString valueDescription
+EnumString valueBehavior

-ChannelType.PAGERDUTY"pagerduty"PagerDuty Events API v2 trigger
+ChannelType.PAGERDUTY"pagerduty"PagerDuty Events API v2 trigger.

 python